What is our primary use case?

 What other advice do I have?

 In general, I think it is very important to understand the/your functionality of process management in a company and its relationship/alignment with business strategy.
-Based on the visions of where you wanna go with process management, the right tool for the missions needs to be chosen.
+Based on the visions of where you want to go with process management, the right tool for the missions needs to be chosen.

 I personally am very much convinced by the modularized solutions Signavio is offering in one SaaS software package: Process Manager, Process Intelligence and Workflow Accelerator all connected with the Collaboration Hub.
-If you wanna push business transformation forward, wanna go into process mining, facilitate process automation and in particular want to strengthen digitization initiatives those requirements are well covered with the Signavio tool.
+If you want to push business transformation forward, want to go into process mining, facilitate process automation and in particular want to strengthen digitization initiatives those requirements are well covered with the Signavio tool.

 Although, each company has a different role of process management within their company, a process management's "why", "how" and "what" must be clear from the beginning on.
 The tool chosen must then fit this strategic direction in order to support the business in their e.g continuous improvement.